magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to perform an action before a product import is finished
+*  If one wants to perform an action before a product import is finished

 ### 91. catalog_product_is_salable_after